run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/ocp-dependencies.md

-An OpenShift installation of Run:AI has third-party dependencies that must be pre-installed before installing Run:AI itself.
+An OpenShift installation of Run:ai has third-party dependencies that must be pre-installed before installing Run:ai itself.
 The following document provides instructions for installing and configuring these dependencies.

 !!!
 Note
     You must have Cluster Administrator rights to install these dependencies.